artmetla/DejaView/docs/contributing/getting-started.md

 ## Continuous integration

-There are two levels of CI / TryBots involved when submitting a Perfetto CL:
+There are two levels of CI / TryBots involved when submitting a DejaView CL:

 - [ci.perfetto.dev](https://ci.perfetto.dev): it covers building and testing on most platforms and toolchains within ~15 mins.
-Anecdotally most build failures and bugs are detected at the Perfetto CI level.
+Anecdotally most build failures and bugs are detected at the DejaView CI level.

 - The [Android CI](https://ci.android.com) (also known as TreeHugger) builds a full system image and runs full integration tests within ~2-4 hours.
 This can